panphora/hyperclay-local/README.md

 - 🔔 **System tray integration** - Runs in background, accessible from tray
 - 🎨 **Beautiful UI** - Modern, responsive interface
 - 🔗 **Quick links** - Easy access to Hyperclay.com and docs
+- 🔄 **Cloud sync** - Sync your local files with hyperclay.com using an API key
+- 📦 **Update notifications** - Automatically checks for new versions
 - ⚡ **Cross-platform** - Works on macOS, Windows, and Linux

 ## What is Hyperclay?